Requirements and best practices for system administrators who are configuring Greenplum Database cluster hosts.

 Number of Segments per Host

-Determining the number of segments to execute on each segment host has immense impact on overall system performance.
+Determining the number of segments to run on each segment host has immense impact on overall system performance.
 The segments share the host's CPU cores, memory, and NICs with each other and with other processes running on the host.
 Over-estimating the number of segments a server can accommodate is a common cause of suboptimal performance.

 - Number of cores